vacp2p/rfc/content/docs/rfcs/51/README.md

 - Long format `/generation/bias/application/version/subject/encoding`

 ### Generation
-This number indirectly refer to the total number of shards of the Waku network.
-It start at 0 and monotonously increase.
+Monotonously increase and indirectly refer to the total number of shards of the Waku network.

+Default: `0`

 The first generation (zero) use ?TODO? shards in total.
+This document will be updated with future generation shard numbers.

 Community consensus should be reach before increasing the generation and shards in the network as it would affect everyone.

-Default: `0`

 ### Bias
 Bias is used to skew the priority of shards via weights.
 Unspecified for now but may be used in the future.